-Special Interest Classes
+Special Interest Classes and Travel

 Our Special Interest programs give you an opportunity to try your hand at a new hobby.

 Learn how to use herbs and plants from the garden to create products for the bath or home, turn a lovely bouquet of flowers into a beautiful arrangement or get back to nature by learning how to become a bird watcher.
 Whichever program you choose, you are sure to enjoy connecting with nature and sharing your new talents with friends.

 Enjoy turning your glass bottles into functional glassware.
 Students should bring six cylindrical glass bottles with you, and remove all labels beforehand.
 Get ready, this technique is addictive!

 This summer, grab a friend and join us for a day-long adventure outside the city.
 Our first trip will include a tour of Falster Farm, a family-owned sustainable farm and cattle ranch.
 We will enjoy a chef-prepared lunch before heading off to Jersey Girls Milk Company and then a final stop at Stella Bella Winery.
 Space is limited.

 9 - 11 a.m.